 If you sell an unincorporated business, some of the proceeds may be charged as trading profits - for example, if you sell the stock at more than cost, or the fixed assets at above their tax written down value.
 In that case, it may be worth considering paying extra pension contributions to offset the higher Income Tax charges that will otherwise apply.
-You can generally pay contributions of up to £40,000 in 2017/18, and can also use any unused balance of pension allowance from the previous three years (see page 26 for details).
+You can generally pay contributions of up to £40,000, and can also use any unused balance of pension allowance from the previous three years (see page 26 for details).

 While you own a business, its value is likely to be completely protected from Inheritance Tax (IHT).
 There is a 100% IHT relief for trading businesses and shares in trading companies.
-If you sell for cash, suddenly your estate is much more exposed to IHT.
-That may be unavoidable if you don't want to put the money into another business, but it's important to consider what you can do to mitigate the liability.
+If you sell the business for cash, suddenly your estate is much more exposed to IHT.
+That may be unavoidable if you don't want to put the money into another business, but it's important to consider what you can do to mitigate the liability to IHT.
+A company or business whose only activity is letting property can't benefit from IHT or most CGT reliefs.

-When you sell your company, you may leave your job at the same time.
-It's tempting to take advantage of the well-known £30,000 'exemption' for golden handshakes - but HMRC may not accept that it applies for an owner/director.
-If the payment is part of the deal for selling your shares rather than a genuine ex gratia payment for losing your job, they may bring it back into tax.
+When you sell your company, you may cease employment at the same time.
+It's tempting to take advantage of the well-known £30,000 'exemption' for employment termination payments, but HMRC may not accept that this relief applies for an owner/director.
+If the termination payment is part of the deal for selling your shares rather than a genuine ex-gratia lump sum, tax may be due on that payment.

 If the business of your company will cease when you stop work, the company will normally be dissolved at that point.
-Where the company has reserves, it can pay dividends which are subject to income tax at 7.5%, 32.5% or 38.1%, although the first £5,000 of dividend income per person per year is taxed at 0%.
+Where the company has reserves, it can pay dividends which are subject to income tax at 7.5%, 32.5% or 38.1%, although the first £2,000 of dividend income per person per year is taxed at 0%.
 Alternatively, you can dissolve a company with up to £25,000 of assets and pay CGT rather than Income Tax.
-This allows you £11,300 of tax-free gains and the balance taxed at 10% or 20%.
+This allows you £12,000 of tax free gains and the balance taxed at 10% or 20%.